-Location: Museum Hill; see map on page 17
+Location: Museum Hill; see map on page 15

 Engagement: View from far away, close-up, and from above and below the hill.
 Ask students what they notice from each perspective.
-Then ask them to consider why the artist might have given this work the title Fallen Sky.
+Invite them to consider why the artist might have given this work the title Fallen Sky.
 Watch the reflections in Fallen Sky for a few minutes, while relaxing and breathing deeply.
-Students can take some time to write some thoughts that come to mind when they look at Fallen Sky or draw part of the artwork and landscape that interests them.
+Students might take some time to write thoughts that come to mind when they look at Fallen Sky or draw part of the artwork and landscape that interests them.